-Many other actions are provided in the Vantage Workflow Designer.
+Many other actions are provided in Vantage Workflow Designer.
 You can create and save many different workflows in a Vantage domain, and you can use them over and over with different files.
 Automation features allow you to initiate workflow processing whenever a new file appears in a hot folder.
-For more information on the available actions and workflow design, see the Constructing and Configuring Workflows.
+For more information on the available actions and workflow design, see the Creating Workflows in Workflow Designer.